Nonito API

 Status Codes

-400Bad Request — Missing event_name or invalid JSON
+400Bad Request — Missing required fields or invalid JSON

 Common Event Examples